dwalend/duck-aligner/README.md

 * * - [ ] (4.8) Test javascript in bleep - how to access dom (or not use dom)
 * * Add an optional stealth zone - maybe the first quarter of the trip - to hide origin
 * - [ ] (4) Send that to some URL, receive locations (stored in memory) back from other users (blocked bleep vs scalajs)
-* - [ ] (5) Use smithy4s' AWS API to get map sections from location data https://docs.aws.amazon.com/location/latest/APIReference/welcome.html https://github.com/exoego/aws-sdk-scalajs-facade/blob/master/aws-sdk-v2/services/location/src/main/scala/facade/amazonaws/services/Location.scala https://docs.aws.amazon.com/location/latest/developerguide/samples.html#example-draw-markers .
+* - [ ] (5) Use smithy4s' AWS API to get map sections from location data https://docs.aws.amazon.com/location/latest/APIReference/welcome.html https://github.com/exoego/aws-sdk-scalajs-facade/blob/master/aws-sdk-v2/services/location/src/main/scala/facade/amazonaws/services/Location.scala https://docs.aws.amazon.com/location/latest/developerguide/samples.html#example-draw-markers . (blocked smithy4s compile error building AWS location)
 * * - [ ] (6) Build the smithy4s aws code using Bleep instead of mill
 * * - [ ] (7) Wait for the location service form smithy4s to get fixed (or figure out how to do it).
 Broken in the 2023 version
 * * Possibly offset the location or enter some false locations to put off AWS tracking if they are storing too much data.
 Amazon is pretty open about which information they keep from AWS API calls.